fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 ![running game](running_game_1.png)

 It should be possible to walk using WSAD keys and rotate the camera using mouse.

-## Weapons

-Work-in-progress.

-## Bots and AI
+## Conclusion

-Work-in-progress.
+In this tutorial we've created a basic character controller, that allows you to move using keyboard and look around using mouse.
+This tutorial showed the main development strategies used in the engine, that should help you to build your own game.
+In the next tutorial we'll add weapons.